 Space no.1 is a site-specific proposal created specifically for the Centre Clark (Montreal).
 The listener sits near the entrance, at the left of the front door, close to the office, looking at the gallery space, with all the books around them.
 All the recordings comprising this audio piece were created on location, in the exact listening position of the visitor using binaural microphones.
 The sound piece mixes recordings of the gallery space in its “normal” state (documentary recordings) with recordings of sound fictions created in the gallery by 6 performers.
 The piece opens up the gallery to imaginary events anchored in a physical spatial experience of the site.

 (please listen with headphones in order to hear the approximation of the spatial diffusion)

 In Space no.1, the in situ binaural recordings create a deep sensation of “realness”.
-When I slowly add other layers of sounds (events that wouldn’t happen but that could happen) to the “normal” soundscape of the gallery, it opens up all possibilities.
+As I slowly add other layers of sounds (events that have never happened but that could happen) to the “normal” soundscape of the gallery, possibilities are opened.